ChestnutEOS/eosio-chestnutmsig/README.md

 cleos get account smartaccount
 created: 2019-03-21T00:52:35.500
 permissions:
-     owner     1:    1 EOS6kYgMTCh1iqpq9XGNQbEi8Q6k5GujefN9DSs55dcjVyFAq7B6b
+     owner     1:    1 EOS6kYgMTCh1iqpq9XGNQbEi8Q6k5GujefN9DSs55dcjVyFAq7B6b # NULL this out to remove admin privileges
         active     2:    1 chestnutacnt@active, 1 daniel@chestnut
         chestnut     1:    1 EOS6kYgMTCh1iqpq9XGNQbEi8Q6k5GujefN9DSs55dcjVyFAq7B6b
 ```

 Features:
+* accounts' `@active` permission cannot be changed by malicious dApps
-* account is fully secured and protected with the `chestnutacnt` Smart Contact
+* token transfers are protected by the `chestnutacnt` Smart Contact
-* you can link the `@chestnut` permission auth with other dApps after completing a multisig request with the `chestnutacnt@active` account
+* you can use any other Chestnut approved dApp by linking the `@chestnut` permission with other dApps by completing a multisig request with our `chestnutacnt@active` account
-* if the user keeps their owner key then they can recover their own account.
+* if the user decideds to keeps their owner key then they can recover their own account.
 If they wanted to trust us to
   recover as well then add `chestnutacnt@active` to the owner permission and maintain joint custody.